 Elections

-The period of office of the successful candidate will last until the end of the current term.
+The period of office of the successful candidate will normally last for 4 years.
+The school representatives are eligible to stand for re-election.

 Election of chair and vice chair